 Tbilisi – Lagodekhi Nature Reserve (3 days) – Tusheti (4 days) – Khevsureti (2 days) – Juta (1 day)– Dasbashi Canyons (1 day) – Martvili Canyon (1 day) – Bakhmaro (1 day) – Beshumi (1 day) – Tbilisi

-Travel Itinerary 1 – The Backpacker’s Route
+Georgia Travel Itinerary 1 – The Backpacker’s Route

 If you follow this itinerary, you’ll be able to see all the highlights of Georgia in 15 days.
-I call it the ‘backpacker’s route’ since it brings you to the most popular places in Georgia.
+I call it the ‘backpacker’s route’ as it brings you to the most popular places in Georgia.